zyf12389/GC-Net/README.md

 Files that begin with a read are for extracting data from sceneflow dataset. read_data.py is just like a dataprovider which can be processed by dataloader.

-Batch size in my code was set 160 because of the limitation of GPU(1080Ti) memory(must be a multiple of 32 because of the encoder-decoder process).
+Max disparity in my code was set 160 because of the limitation of GPU(1080Ti) memory(must be a multiple of 32 because of the encoder-decoder process).
 Other parameters are basically consistent with those set in the paper.